 Law of large numbers

-Psychologists would, I’m sure, have a reasonable explanation for this.
+Psychologists would, I’m sure, have a good explanation for this.
 But it does cause a disproportionate problem for the trader.
-If we are trading correctly, like a casino, then we are looking for the accumulated smaller percentage over the long run, and after the many wins, losses, and break-even trades.
+If we are trading correctly, as a casino, then we are looking for the accumulated positive smaller percentage over the longer run and after the many win, lose and break-even trades have been accounted.

 That casino percentage is quickly taken away when our losses are often greater than our wins.
 Therefore we have to develop a very clear ‘don’t touch until target’ strategy.